 The Granary is a snug old dwelling that oozes character.
 The door opens onto flagstone floors, ancient oak studding, and heavily beamed bedrooms.
 The high living space above with its original plasterwork is overarched by huge oak timbers.
-The whole is imaginatively endowed with natural textures and comfortable furnishings, featuring an iconic Heal's Spider table.
+The whole is imaginatively endowed with natural textures and comfortable furnishings.
 The stone buttresses on its south-facing terrace hold the sun’s warmth, an ideal spot for admiring the vineyard and mountain beyond.

 There is wi-fi throughout the properties, large digital TVs, Mp3 docks, DVD and CD players.
 The kitchens are well-equipped with matching tableware and glassware.
 There are quality appliances in each property: a stove, hob, dishwasher, washing machine, fridge freezer, microwave, blender, and excellent cooking equipment.
 All showers cabins are 1200mm, and the double beds are generous king size, with pure cotton bedding and deep down duvets (synthetic available on request).
-Unlimited good dry logs for the large woodstoves are included in prices.
+A box of good dry logs for the woodstoves is included in prices with more for sale.

-The properties' Grade II listed authenticity has been preserved with walls colonised by ferns and flowers, stone-tiled roofs and original oak timbers retained.
+The properties' Grade II listed authenticity has been preserved; inside with original oak timbers and studding, and externally with walls colonised by ferns & flowers, and stone-tiled roofs.
 The interiors are stylish with light, open spaces blending with planked English oak fittings and country antiques.
 The properties are generously supplied.
-The kitchens contain beverages, condiments, oils, kitchen linen and cleaning materials.
+The kitchens contain beverages, condiments, kitchen linen and cleaning materials.
 The bathrooms are stocked with bath sheets, hand towels, loo rolls and toiletries.